mv-2112/canonical-openstack-docs/tutorial/explore-full-potential-of-openstack.rst

    sunbeam enable loadbalancer

-Afer a while, you should be able to see the following message on your screen:
+After a while, you should be able to see the following message on your screen:

 .. code-block :: text